MicrosoftDocs/dynamics-365-project-operations/articles/procurement/vendor-invoicing-concept-and-creation.md

 ## Create vendor invoices in Project Operations

 Vendor invoices are created in Dynamics 365 Finance, by using the **Accounts payable** module.
-You can't create vendor invoices directly in Microsoft Dataverse.
+You can't create vendor invoices directly in Dataverse.

 ### Set up vendor invoice verification

-If the vendor invoice is intended for a subcontract in Dataverse, you must enable the **Manual verification by PM is required** parameter.
+If a vendor invoice is intended for a subcontract in Dataverse, you must enable the **Manual verification by PM is required** parameter.
+The header of project vendor invoices includes an option of the same name.
+By default, the option on the header of every vendor invoice is set to the value that you set on the **Project management and accounting parameters** page.
+However, you can update the value as required on the header of individual vendor invoices.

 The setting of the option determines whether the vendor invoice should be automatically confirmed in Dataverse, or whether it requires manual confirmation.
-The header of every project vendor invoice includes an option of the same name.
-By default, the option on the header of all project vendor invoices is set to the value that you set here.
-However, you can update the value as required on the header of individual vendor invoices.

-If the option is set to **Yes**, the vendor invoice that is created in Finance and synchronized to Dataverse has **Draft** status.
+- If the option is set to **Yes**, the vendor invoice that's created in Finance and synced to Dataverse has **Draft** status.
 The invoice must then be validated and verified by the project manager, and confirmed, before it's processed and posted to the specific project and ledger accounts in Finance.

-If the option is set to **No**, the vendor invoice is automatically confirmed.
+- If the option is set to **No**, the vendor invoice is automatically confirmed.
 No further action is required.

 To set up vendor invoice verification, follow these steps.

 1. In Finance, go to **Project management and accounting** \> **Setup** \> **Project management and accounting parameters**.
 1. On the **Financial** tab, set the **Manual verification by PM is required** option to **Yes** if company policy requires verification of subcontractor vendor invoices.
 If verification by the project manager isn't required in Dataverse, leave the option set to **No**.
 By default, the setting will be used on the **Pending vendor invoice** page.

-> [!Note]
+> [!NOTE]
 > Vendor invoices that are created for subcontracts in Dataverse can be processed correctly only if the **Manual verification by PM is required** option is set to **Yes**.
 Time, material, and expense cost actuals that subcontractors create can be manually matched with vendor invoice lines by the project manager only if this option is set to **Yes**.

 ### Set up a procurement integration account for vendor invoices

 When a vendor invoice is posted in Finance for Project Operations – Integrated environment (non-stock), financials are posted to the Procurement integration account.
 The system generates the actuals in Dataverse for the posted invoice.
-These actuals are posted in Finance by using the Project integration journal.
+Those actuals are posted in Finance by using the Project integration journal.
 Posting of the Project integration journal posts the actual cost and reverses the Procurement integration account.

 To set up a Procurement integration account for vendor invoices, follow these steps.